-Dislocation density was likewise simulated with the same software and parameters and the results showed an increase of dislocation density with increasing strain rate, which can be seen in Figure

-8. Resulted values were higher for 800 °C when compared to 900 °C.
+Dislocation density was likewise simulated with the same software and parameters, and the results showed an increase in dislocation density with increasing strain rate, which can be seen in Figure 8.
+Resulted values were higher for $800 \degree$ C when compared with $900\degree$ C.